How to create and publish online documentation manual on your product web site correctlyDennis Crane

 Make sure that the users can easily find the documentation and don’t have to contact the technical support just to ask how to find online help.

-Let us say it again: If you can upload an offline version of your documentation (for example, in the PDF or CHM format) to your site in addition to publishing the online version, you should probably do it.
-By the way, Dr.Explain can easily generate documentation in different formats based on one documentation project.
+Let us say it again: If you can publish an offline version of your documentation (for example, in the PDF or CHM format) to your site in addition to publishing the online version, you should probably do it.
+By the way, Dr.Explain can easily create documentation in different formats based on one documentation project.
 In that case, the users can download the documentation in one file to print it out or view it offline on their computer or mobile device.

 For more details about why it may be difficult for the users to use your documentation, read the article 16 Reasons Why Only Your Users Do Not Read User Documentation